dereneaton/ipyrad/docs/parameters.rst

 but a new Assembly with a different name can be created by copying (branching) the Assembly (see Branching_).

+Affected steps: 1-7, and required for loading Assemblies.
+Example entries into params.txt:
 .. code-block:: python

     data1                      ## [0] name the Assembly data1